paguerre3/wflux/README.md

         // Total duration of emission is "1.5" seconds but the elements emitted inside "1" second window will be ignored: app.getCertainDataWithDelay("cpp", "python", "javascript", "java", "go").subscribe(System.out::println);
         // Requirement!!!: Wait for "2" seconds to allow the emission of the elements according to de delay established above.
-        // Otherwise, the elements won't be emitted as the main thread will exit immediately.
+        // Otherwise, the elements won't be emitted as the Main thread will exit immediately as teh Stream Workflow runs in parallel -Child thread.
         TimeUnit.SECONDS.sleep(2);

 // console output: